gravitational/teleport/README.md

 Keep the server running in this mode, and make your UI changes in `/dist` directory.
 For instructions about how to update the Web UI, read [the `web` README](web#readme).

-#### Updating Web UI assets

-After you commit a change to [the `webapps` repo](https://github.com/gravitational/webapps), you need to update the Web UI assets in the `webassets/` git submodule.

-Run `make update-webassets` to update the `webassets` repo and create a PR for `teleport` to update its git submodule.

-You will need to have the `gh` utility installed on your system for the script to work.
-For installation instructions, read the [GitHub CLI installation](https://github.com/cli/cli/releases/latest) documentation.

 ### Managing dependencies

 All dependencies are managed using [Go modules](https://blog.golang.org/using-go-modules).
 Here are the instructions for some common tasks: